Click Here for Our Recommended Antivirus for Your Device

 3. Oysters are an expensive commodity.
 By comparison, scallops cost less.

-4. Oysters are typically served delicacy that consists of both or one-half of its shell.
+4. Oysters are served delicacy that consists of both or one-half of its shell.
 The ribbed scallop shells are discarded while harvesting them.

 5. Oysters have a gooey, slimy, and slippery texture.
 In contrast, the scallop resembles a fish in its texture.